An online lender specializing in merchant cash advances for small businesses.

 Once your funds are disbursed, repayment begins almost immediately.
 Business owners typically have three different repayment methods to choose from:

 - Pay a percentage of your business’s credit card sales.
-Lendr withdraws a portion of your business’s credit card sales until it’s paid off the loan.
+Lendr withdraws a portion of your business’s credit card sales until the loan is paid off.

 - Pay a fixed daily repayment.
 Lendr withdraws the same small repayment each day from your business’s bank account.